-If you have any questions concerning this report or your water utility, please contact

-Frank Young - Chief Water Treatment Plant Operator or Marcus Potts - Chemist at 540-375-3029.
+If you have any questions concerning this report or your water utility, please contact Frank Young - Chief Water Treatment Plant Operator or Marcus Potts - Chemist at 540-375-3029.
 We want our valued customers to be informed about their water utility.
-To learn more, please attend any of the regularly scheduled City Council meetings.
+If you want to learn more, please attend any of the regularly scheduled City Council meetings.
 These meetings are held on the second and fourth Monday of each month in council chambers.

-The department routinely monitors for constituents in your drinking water mandated by Federal and State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2020.
+The City of Salem Water Department routinely monitors for constituents in your drinking water mandated by Federal and State laws.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2021.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.